MySQL Database Service

 On zoo and the silk hosting service, usage of the mysql command-line tool is already configured to use encryption.

-2. In either /etc/my.cnf (for system-wide use) or ~/.my.cnf (for your personal use), either find or create a [client] section.
+On other systems: in either /etc/my.cnf (for system-wide use) or ~/.my.cnf (for your personal use), find or create a [client] section.
 Add to it the following:

 [client]